‘The Met breaks my heart’: The dramatic decline of Britain’s biggest police force

 In 2017, Scotland Yard announced that new recruits to the Met could become detectives without having to spend two years as a uniformed bobby on the beat.
 Following a year’s training, they can now work on rape cases – and after two years they can apply to join the murder squad or even the counter-terrorism command.

 The malaise leads to catastrophes such as Operation Midland, one of the most ill-fated inquiries in the Met’s long history.
 In 2014, Scotland Yard electrified the nation when it announced that it was investigating a series of murders during child sex abuse parties involving ministers, spy chiefs and prominent military figures.
 A former public sector worker who police gave the pseudonym “Nick” had come forward to allege that he was sexually abused as a child by a “VIP paedophile ring”.
-His attackers had included the late Prime Minister Sir Ted Heath, former Home Secretary Lord Brittan, D-Day hero Lord Bramall and Tory MP Harvey Proctor.
+His attackers, he said, had included the late prime minister Sir Ted Heath, former home secretary Lord Brittan, D-Day hero Lord Bramall and Tory MP Harvey Proctor.

-“Nick” turned out to be a paedophile himself and serial fantasist.
+“Nick” turned out to be a paedophile himself and a serial fantasist.
 He was eventually convicted of perverting the course of justice.
 A judge-led review subsequently identified an astonishing 43 separate blunders by police officers and said the reputation of the suspects had been “shattered by the word of a single, uncorroborated complainant”.

 During the research for the book, Lynne Owens, the long-serving director general of the NCA who stepped down in October 2021, also openly admitted that law enforcement is overwhelmed by “new” threats from cybercrime, modern slavery, organised immigration crime and the dark web – which all have to be dealt with alongside the more traditional work fighting drug traffickers and gun runners.